 One thing I have found on failed fuel pumps is that when you take them apart that the main (pump) diaphragm will usually have taken a set because of the larger spring loaded plunger behind it in the center of the unit where the motor may have sat unused for years.
 If this diaphragm has a considerable cone shaped bend to it, there is not enough return action in it to make a pulsing action, (it is just overstressed one way).
 Flopping it over MAY help temporarily.
 Plus the secondary (air dome) diaphragm which has the smaller spring and plunger behind it may not be as bad because it has a smaller area and less movement, but can still be afflicted by the same disease.
 Only thing to do to salvage things in this case is to buy a new fuel pump or a repair kit.

 In the photo below, the diaphragm is way more distorted than the photo depicts of this straight on photo.
 Of the two different fuel pumps shown the (LH) #312681 (THESE ARE BASE CASTING NUMBERS, NOT FUEL PUMP NUMBERS) is the common fuel pump.
 I have been able to identify the RH version as being used on the first and possibly second year of production of these 9.9/15hp motors (1975-1976).
 The only difference is the base thickness.
 Number 312681 is .250" thick while the early #320472 is .520".
-Therefore the only real difference would be that the RH pump would require 1/4" longer bolts to mount it.
+Therefore the only real difference would be the thicker one has a stronger base that would resist warping, and would require 1/4" longer bolts to mount it.

 Here you can see in the top view, the diaphragm considerably cone shaped